 Some parents choose to add 1/4 cup chlorine bleach per gallon of water to the pail as well.
 The bleach will help remove stains and control odor.
 However, this concentration of chlorine bleach will not completely disinfect the diapers by killing all bacteria.

 If you choose to add chlorine bleach, select a non-scented variety to avoid any possible skin irritation from the fragrance.

 When it is time to wash the diapers, always wash diapers separately from other laundry using the correct laundry cycle.
-Use hot water and a gentle detergent.
+Use hot water and a gentle detergent like Arm & Hammer Baby.
 You can opt for a detergent labeled specifically for baby or one that is simply dye and fragrance free.

 Following the instructions for your washer, add the detergent to the washer drum or dispenser.
 Pour the contents of the diaper pail in the washer and then select the hot water cycle.